Reading Time: 13 minutes

 You will then be taken to the “Review and Confirm” page.
 Here you will simply review all details, and follow the prompts, hitting ‘Continue’ only when you’re ready to finalize the order and complete the transaction.

 Once you hit ‘continue’ and finalize the order, you will receive your receipt.

 Note at the bottom where it says I qualified for faster delivery.
 This means I can, in theory, pick up my money from any Western Union branch today.
 Generally, transfers take 1-5 days, so remember to plan ahead.
 I usually try to send money to Argentina at least a week before I think I’ll need it, just because getting the money is a whole other story!

 STEP 3: Download (and understand) the Western Union App

 This app will be your best friend while in Argentina.
 In the app, you can make transfers, check on the process of your transfer, and most importantly, it contains the MTCN number, which you’ll need to pick up your money at the onsite location.
 The Western Union app also contains your history of transfers.
-You can click into each transfer to see the exchange rate, the total USD amount (or whatever currency you’re sending) and the total peso amount.
+You can click on each transfer to see the exchange rate, the total USD amount (or whatever currency you’re sending), and the total peso amount.